tinymce/tinymce-docs/quick-start.md

 </html>
 ```

+And that's all there is to it!
+Read on as we have two more tips for you.

 # Step 3: Saving Content with a `<form>` `post`

 When the `form` is submitted the TinyMCE editor mimics the behavior of a normal HTML `<textarea>` during a form `post`.
 No additional configuration is required.

-And that's all there is to it!
+# Step 4: Editor Configuration

+For first time TinyMCE developers we strongly encourage you to read our [Configuration Quick Start](../developer-guide/configuration-quick-start/), where we introduce Selector, Plugin and Toolbar configuration options.
+There also an "advanced" example of a TinyMCE instance and we explain TinyMCE's inline configuration.

-# Next Steps
+# Next Steps for TinyMCE Pros

-If you're familiar with this step move on to the [Developer Guide](../developer-guide) where you'll find additional [installation options](../developer-guide/install/), a [Configuration Quick Start](../developer-guide/configuration-quick-start/), the advanced [Configuration Reference](../developer-guide/configuration-reference/) and [Plugin & Toolbar/Menu Control](../developer-guide/plugin-toolbar-menu-controls/) options.
+If you are a TinyMCE pro and don't need a [configuration refresher](../developer-guide/configuration-quick-start/), move on to the [Developer Guide](../developer-guide) where you'll find additional [install options](../developer-guide/install/), the advanced [Configuration Reference](../developer-guide/configuration-reference/) and [Plugin & Toolbar/Menu Control](../developer-guide/plugin-toolbar-menu-controls/) options.

 `*` If you are using our CDN see the [detailed install page](../developer-guide/install/) for information about using external plugins, custom languages and the TinyMCE versions available via the CDN.